seamapi/docs/docs/core-concepts/devices.md

 # Supported Capabilities

 Seam decomposes the ensemble of features offered by a device into one or more capabilities such as `access_codes` or `thermostat`.
 Seam exposes each capability as a set of APIs that are standardized across brands for ease of integration.
+For example, an unlock action on a door lock always requires the same API call irrespective of the device brand.

 ![](<../.gitbook/assets/image (10).png>)